PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

     the load.
 -   In a procedure query, define a MSG parameter of **ASCII** type.
-Then use SELECT MESSAGE FROM ERRMSGS WHERE TYPE = \'i\' AND USER = SQL.USER ASCII :\$.MSG; and pass the MSG parameter to a PRINT procedure step.
+Then use SELECT MESSAGE FROM ERRMSGS WHERE TYPE = \'i\' AND USER = SQL.USER ASCII :$.MSG; and pass the MSG parameter to a PRINT procedure step.
 -   If you know there will be no more than one error message, you can use SELECT MESSAGE INTO :PAR1 FROM ERRMSGS WHERE TYPE = \'i\' AND